vitejs/vite/docs/guide/api-javascript.md

 # JavaScript API

-Vite's JavaScript APIs are fully typed, and it's recommended to use TypeScript or enable JS type checking in VSCode to leverage the intellisense and validation.
+Vite's JavaScript APIs are fully typed, and it's recommended to use TypeScript or enable JS type checking in VS Code to leverage the intellisense and validation.

 ## `createServer`